FIVE MOST SURPRISING FINDS

 The Difference Between Single by Choice and Single by Circumstance

 It is important to distinguish between the person who chooses not to marry and the person for whom marriage is functionally unavailable.
-The former is exercising a legitimate personal preference that requires no justification and deserves no criticism.
-The latter is constrained by a set of conditions that are not individual choices but systemic realities:
+The former is exercising a legitimate personal preference.
+The latter is constrained by a set of conditions that are not individual choices but systemic realities.

 Conflating these two categories has been one of the most damaging features of the modern marriage conversation.
 When the never-married rate is discussed as a free choice, the structural forces behind it become invisible.
 Policy interventions to address those forces then become politically impossible.
 Nobody proposes solutions for a problem that has been redefined as a choice.
 Nobody allocates resources to address conditions that have been reframed as preferences.
 The language of autonomy, meant to protect dignity, becomes a tool for institutional neglect.